liubufan1998/Maximum-sbundle-computation/README.md

 ## Data format
 Our program only accepts a **binary input data file** (i.e., with a **.bin** file extension).
 If the data is not in binary form, you need to use our provided data transformation tool `translate.cpp` which is contained in the directory `data_transform_tool` to transform the data.
+Additionally, we have included an **original data file** `bio-celegans.mtx` within the same file directory, which can assist in understanding the native format of the graph data to be read.

 We provide an example of converting a '.mtx' data file into binary format below.